christopher5106/christopher5106.github.io/_posts/2015-10-19-create-an-object-detector.markdown

 The last two input parameters give the size to resize the negative windows after extraction.

-## OpenCV positives conversion
+## OpenCV positives preprocessing

-It is required to use an OpenCV program to convert the positive rectangles to the required format :
+It is required to use an OpenCV program to convert the positive rectangles to a new required format :

     opencv_createsamples -info pos/info.dat -vec pos.vec -w $WIDTH -h $HEIGHT

-You can also augment the positive sample by rotating and distorting the images with `opencv_createsamples` and merging them back into one vec with Naotoshi Seo’s `mergevec.cpp` tool.
+You could also augment the positive sample by rotating and distorting the images with `opencv_createsamples` and merging them back into one vec with Naotoshi Seo’s `mergevec.cpp` tool.

 ## Train the classifier